 As I embarked on my Coil Pack service, I decided I would also service my Positive Crankcase Ventilation (PCV) valves since they are buried in the same area.
 Why?
 I have covered this topic separately in another series of articles (starting with this one – please check it out) but the short version is that I spotted the all too common engine oil build up in my air intake plenums, a sign that the PCV valves have failed and are letting oil through.
 The parts for this will are included in this blog post, including a cautionary tale to save yourself some major hassles and expense.

 Below are all the items I purchased.
 I got them all from HWM Limited in England and shipped to me in the USA.
 I was literally stunned when the parts arrived in California just 3 days after I ordered them.
 Wow, faster than my regional dealer and vastly cheaper!
 Well done HWM.
 Here is a copy of the invoice in case you are interested in the details (I ordered some other parts for future projects on the same invoice so pay no attention to those).
-If you are interested in ordering from them, please reach out to Rob Sims (and let him know you learned about the parts from this blog).
+If you live in the UK or EU and are interested in ordering from them, please reach out to the parts team at HWM England and let him know you learned about the parts from this blog.

 There are two versions of the coil packs, the original ‘2-pin’ model (describing the number of electrical connectors it has), or a later ‘3-pin’ model.
 I don’t know when the change over occurred (sometime in MY 2006 I’ve read in the forums), so you’ll need to sus this out a bit with your dealer before you order the parts.
 My car was the 2-pin version shown here.